valory-xyz/open-autonomy/docs/counter_example.md

 }
 ```

-As you can see from the `log` field, the counter is initializes at `0`.
+As you can see from the `log` field, the counter is initialized at `0`.
 `value` contains the `base64` encoding of the bytes of the data,
 representing the app state.